Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 The gauge of your speaker wire is the most important feature when deciding what cable to buy.

+Why?
+Because as the wire gets thicker, the resistance decreases.
 And, to get the best audio performance, you want the resistance below a certain level.

 What is the right size speaker wire for your room?
 Well, it depends on a couple of factors.

-1. the impedance of your speakers
+1. the impedance of your speaker

 2. how far you want to run the cable